HSorgYves/openhab-addons/bundles/org.openhab.binding.connectedcar/README.md

 ## Discovery

-An account is required to setup the connection (register on the manufacture's portal, e.g. myAudi.de).
+An account is required to set up the connection (register on the manufacture's portal, e.g. myAudi.de).

 The  Account Thing has to be added manually giving the necessary credentials.
 Once the account is online the binding can query all registered vehicles and creates a vehicle thing for each of them.

-Make sure to select the correct type of Account Think (e.g. select Sokda Electrical instead of Skoda, which is for non-electrical models).
+Make sure to select the correct type of Account Think (e.g. select Škoda Electrical instead of Škoda, which is for non-electrical models).

-## CarNet: VW, Skoda, SEAT
+## CarNet: VW, Škoda, SEAT

 VW has a special API for the ID. models - WeConnect ID., check below for more information.
-Skoda has a special API for the Enyak, see below.
+Škoda has a special API for the Enyak, see below.

 Some verified vehicles:

 * Volkswagen Multivan 6.1 (2021)

-### API Throtteling
+### API Throttling

 Usually the vehicle sends frequent status updates to the backend.
 You have the option to request a forced update from the vehicle using the `control#update` channel.

 Various APIs (specifically CarNet) have an integrated throttling, which protects the 12V battery to get drained from frequent status refresh requests.
 Once the limit is reached further API calls are rejected until the engine is started (which usually recharges the battery).
-Therefore be careful by using the "Update Vehicle Status" channel, each time a request is send.
+Therefore, be careful by using the "Update Vehicle Status" channel, each time a request is sent.
 The channel general#rateLimit allows you to keep an eye on the remaining number of refreshes.
 **This is not a daily limit!**